 Johannes Hammerschmidt, son of Nikolaus & Maria Margaretha Hammerschmidt from Seibersbach, married in Erbach on 27 February 1748 to Anna Margaretha Henn.

 The births of the following children of Johannes Hammerschmidt & Anna Margaretha Henn are recorded in the parish register of Erbach: (1) Johann Matthias, born 23 March 1749, died 24 April 1749; (2) Adam Christoph, born 1 September 1750, died 6 February 1751; (3) Johann Peter, born 5 December 1751; (4) Johann Adam, born 27 August 1754; (5) Johann Christian, born 20 March 1757; and (6) Maria Margaretha, born 30 January 1762.

-Johannes Hammerschmidt and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Wiebe Heinrichson.
+Johannes Hammerschmidt, a farmer, his wife Anna, and children (Johann, age 15; Adam, age 12; Christian, age 10; Maria, age 5; Johannes, age ¾) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Wiebe Heinrichson.